 - The setting has coffin-sized autodocs (the person is simply placed inside) that can pretty much fix anything, though starship-based versions are mostly used to cure hangovers and give pedicures and haircuts.
 The only requirement for it to restore someone to perfect health (including youth) is that they be alive on entry - and even that has plenty of wiggle room.

 - The short story Procrustes introduces Carlos Wu's upgraded autodoc which uses nanomachines and is basically a Deus ex Machina.
 Given sufficient time, raw material, and the right programming, this device can cure ANYTHING: punctures, infections, old age at the genetic level, even the total destruction of Beowulf Shaffer's body, leaving only a decapitated head.
 After an upgrade by two Protectors (basically mutated super genius humans,) the device also becomes capable of patching plot holes: The Ringworld becomes self-repairing and gets Quantum II Hyperdrive, which now works inside a gravity well.
-It can also revert a Protector back into a Breeder.
+This particular autodoc can even revert a protector back into a breeder.